JarvyJ/HomeIntent/docs/docs/integrations/timer.md

 !!! quote "Note"
     We did try allowing "set timer *for* 30 seconds", but found that the "for" would routintely get confused with a "four" and the timer would be set incorrectly.
 So it's been removed for now.

-## Advaned Customization
+## Advanced Customization
-The timer components can be customized using the [customization json](../getting-started/advanced-features/component-customization.md) with the filename `/config/customizations/timer.md`.
+The timer components can be customized using the [customization json](../getting-started/advanced-features/component-customization.md) with the filename `/config/customizations/timer.yaml`.
 The alarm sound can be changed by placing a wav file at `/config/timer/alarm.wav`.